Orrin Olsen

 Orrin James Olsen (born July 7, 1953) is an American former professional football player who was a center for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the BYU Cougars.
 Olsen played one season with the Chiefs in 1976, which was notable because two of his brothers, Merlin and Phil, were also playing in the league at the time.

-Early years
+Early life

 Olsen was born in Logan, Utah, and is the youngest of Lynn and Merle Olsen’s nine children.
 He attended Orem High School in Orem, Utah.
 An all-around athlete, Olsen was named All-American in football his senior year and set a state record in discus while competing on the track team.

 College career

 Olsen attended Brigham Young University in Provo, Utah, where he majored in business management and was a three-year letterman for the football team.
 He was coached by LaVell Edwards.
 His junior year, he was named pre-season All-American and first-team all-conference.
 BYU won the Western Athletic Conference championship that season and played in the Fiesta Bowl.
 In 1975, his senior season, Olsen was again named first-team all-conference.
 He was recognized for academic excellence by the NCAA, which awarded him a postgraduate scholarship.
 Olsen was also invited to participate in the Blue-Gray all-star game held in Montgomery, Alabama and the Coaches All-America Game in Lubbock, Texas.

 In addition to his contributions to the football team, Olsen competed as a discus thrower on the BYU track team and participated in the NCAA championships.